SnowyStorm00/shiny-pokemon-counter/readme.md

 - **Wild Encounters**: Traditional random encounter shiny hunting
 - **Masuda Method**: Breeding Pokemon from different language games
   - Available in Gen 4 and above with proper odds (5/8192 in Gen 4, etc.)
+- **Gen 2 Breeding System**: Complete implementation of Generation 2 breeding mechanics
+  - Select from all 251 Gen 1 & 2 Pokémon with accurate egg groups and gender ratios
+  - Special handling for genderless Pokémon and Ditto compatibility
+  - Proper implementation of Gen 2's unique parent-to-offspring shiny inheritance
-  - Method selector dynamically shows only available methods for each generation
+- **Method Selector**: Dynamically shows only available methods for each generation

 ### Shiny Charm Support
 - **Generation-Specific Effects**: Properly implements how the Shiny Charm works in each generation